riddhiman93/RIDS-Input-Builder-Chemistry-App-By-Riddhiman-Dutta/README.md

 1)Install Python
-Download and install Python (version 3.6 or above) from the official website 2)Install Required Python Packages
+Download and install Python (version 3.6 or above) from the official website

+2)Install Required Python Packages
 If Tkinter is missing (on some Linux systems), install it via your package manager.

 3)Get the Project Code

 4)Running the Project
  i)Run the Main Python Script
-   Execute the main script that launches the Tkinter GUI: ii)Use the GUI:
+   Execute the main script that launches the Tkinter GUI. ii)Use the GUI:
    The graphical interface will open.
    Use buttons to open input coordinate files.
    Enter parameters in the provided fields.
    Generate and save input files according to your workflow.

 ● Instructions for testing :